 There are so many greenhouse designs and styles to choose from these days.
 If you’re going for pre-made greenhouses, you will find a whole range in plastic, glass, polycarbonates, and partial aluminum or wood.
 Building your own might save on costs, but you’ll still be faced with many of the same issues to address.

 First of all, consider the foundation.
 Will it be gravel, wood, cement, or brick?
+Or maybe you want to add a small pond inside it?
 Will you cover the floor with linoleum, carpet, or tiles?
 With a carpet floor, it is easier to change it in future, but it gets dirtier faster.
 Some greenhouse floor heating systems may need compatible flooring material, as well.

 The location of the greenhouse is important.
 Depending on where you live, you might get only a few hours of sunshine a day or much more than that.
 Are there many trees surrounding your house?
 Make an observation regarding the amount of sunshine you get for your planned location.
 Also, if you live in a severe climate with lots of hail or snow, you might need additional protection for your greenhouse roof.